Rex71/Asterisk-AMI-transfer-tool/README.md

                           ***********************************************************************

-To run without Terminal and with Desktop Icon:
+To run without Terminal and with Desktop Icon and Menu Options:

 Copy the AMIT.desktop file to your desktop

-(Use text editor and edit the {$HOME} parameters in the file, setting it to your current installed $HOME e.g. /HOME/USER/xfr.
+(Use text editor and edit the Exec=/home/${user} parameters in the file, setting it to your current installed $HOME e.g. /home/peter/xfr.

 (Do echo $HOME on your terminal to find your setting)